What are the Dangerous Effects of Teen Alcohol Abuse?

 - Abuse of other, harder drugs: Alcohol is a gateway drug.
 This means that an individual abusing alcohol is more likely to try other drugs such as cocaine, opiates, psychotropic pills, methamphetamine, etc. Mixing alcohol with cannabis, prescription drugs, and other substances is likewise dangerous, yet very commonplace.

-Underage drinking is connected with strife and upset involving fighting, emotional trauma, and jealousy – often amongst friends and family members.
+Underage drinking is connected with strife and upset involving fighting, emotional trauma, and jealousy – often among friends and family members.
 It also results in tragedies and fatalities from overdose (alcohol poisoning), accidents, suicide, and homicide.

 How Can You Prevent Teen Alcohol Abuse?